 Learning a foreign language provides a valuable educational, social and cultural experience in preparation for future life.
 At Great Binfield's we aim to introduce French in a fun and enjoyable way.
 We are lucky to have 2 fluent French speakers on our staff team so they work hard with the rest of our staff to ensure that we provide a stimulating, supportive and challenging French experience for all of our children.

-At Great Binfields French is the primary foreign language we teach although many of our children also participate in a Spanish Club which is run during lunchtime each week via an external agency.
+At Great Binfields French is the primary foreign language we teach.
 We integrate language learning into everyday school life, with teachers, teaching assistants and children using and experimenting with their knowledge of different languages when the opportunity arises.
-French is taught on a weekly basis throughout the school, and using a variety of resources.
+French is taught throughout the school, and using a variety of resources.
 We use a variety of techniques to encourage the children to have an active engagement in the primary language: these include games, role-play and songs.
 We frequently use mime to accompany new vocabulary, as this serves to demonstrate the foreign language without the need for translation.
 We make the lessons as entertaining as possible, as we realise that this approach serves to develop a positive attitude in the children to the learning of primary languages.